 2001 Great Hall of the People, Beijing

-In 2001, the Great Hall of the People was illuminated at night, its expansive colonnade and national emblem composing a restrained yet monumental façade.
-The building’s symmetry and scale embody institutional authority through architectural repetition and controlled lighting.
+In 2001, the Great Hall of the People was illuminated at night, its expansive colonnade and national emblem forming a restrained yet monumental façade.
+The building’s symmetry and scale convey institutional authority through architectural repetition and controlled lighting.

 Completed in 1959, the Great Hall serves as a central venue for state ceremonies and political assemblies.
-The photograph emphasizes architectural form and presence rather than activity, portraying the building as a symbol of state authority manifested through its form, proportion, and permanence.
+The photograph emphasizes architectural form and presence rather than activity, portraying the building as a symbol of state power articulated through form, proportion, and permanence.